Stamford Transportation Center

-Construction of a new 928-space parking garage began in October 2021.
-It is expected to open in mid-2023.

 Station layout

 The station has a 9-car-long side platform on the south side, a 10-car-long platform on the north side and two high-level 12-car-long island platforms.
 The main station concourse straddles the tracks of the Northeast Corridor, and contains the ticket booth, a passenger waiting area, and shops.
-Below the platform level is an MTA police station, other shops, a Greyhound/Peter Pan office and CT Transit Customer Information Center.
+Below the platform level is an MTA police station, other shops, a Peter Pan office and CT Transit Customer Information Center.
 Stairs and escalators lead to the platform level.
 On the south side of the station, across an access street, is a large parking garage connected to the concourse by one pedestrian bridge and directly connected to the east end of the platforms by a second bridge (both bridges connect to Level 4 of the garage).

 A bus station is located just to the north of the train station, underneath a large bridge carrying Interstate 95.
 Taxis pick up passengers at a stand on the south side of the station.
 A car rental agency is located southwest of the station building.

-Parking

-Multiple parking garages are within the area, including a garage that is open 24/7 and is linked by air-bridge to the upper level of the train station.

-In 2012 it was announced by the Connecticut Dept of Transportation that the old parking garage would be demolished.
-An RFP was issued State requests railroad garage plans seeking developers' ideas for what to construct on the site of the old garage with the possibility that replacement parking (for 1000 spaces) would be moved to a quarter mile from the rail station.

-Harbor Point Gateway Garage, at the intersection of Washington Boulevard and West Henry Street, provides indoor parking near the station.
-The facility includes an electric vehicle charging station as well as a car wash/detail service.
-A pedestrian bridge over Washington Boulevard provides direct access to the train platform from the garage.